alexeybusygin/ShippingRates/README.md

 ## UPS Breaking Changes

 UPS has deprecated access key authentication in favor of an OAuth 2.0 security model for all APIs.
-Beginning June 3, 2024, access keys will no longer be supported.
+Beginning August 5, 2024, access keys will no longer be supported.
 More details at the UPS site: https://developer.ups.com/oauth-developer-guide?loc=en_US

 The new authentication model is implemented in the package version 2.0, right now in Beta: https://www.nuget.org/packages/ShippingRates/2.0.215-beta